 Research Committee

-Upon successful completion of your oral examination you must submit the nomination for your research committee.
-The research advisor must be from the student's department.
+Upon successful completion of the oral examination, students must nominate the research committee.
+The research advisor must hold an appointment in the student's department.
 However, members of the research committee may include faculty members outside HSPH.

 Doctoral Thesis